Morphine Abuse, Addiction, and Withdrawal

 Morphine is a particularly powerful prescription opioid with a high potential for abuse and addiction.
 Doctors most commonly use it to relieve acute pain in patients.

 In this article, we’ll cover the scope of morphine misuse in the United States, morphine withdrawal, and how to get help for a morphine addiction.

-Specific figures on the abuse of morphine are difficult to find.
-National organizations such as the Substance Abuse and Mental Health Services Administration (SAMHSA) or The American Society of Addiction Medicine (ASAM) publish figures on overall prescription medication abuse and narcotic/opioid medication abuse in general.
-However, figures from these organizations and others indicate that:
+Specific data on morphine abuse is difficult to find, because national organizations, such as the Substance Abuse and Mental Health Services Administration (SAMHSA) or the American Society of Addiction Medicine (ASAM), publish figures on prescription medication and narcotic/opioid use as a whole.

 - In 2014, nearly 2 million individuals had a substance use disorder involving prescription pain medications such as morphine and other opioid drugs.